noahneumark/aframe-resonance-audio/README.md

 <li>Have not yet tested live updating of sound attributes. </li>
 <li>There is limited documentation from Google on directivity patterns, so I'm unclear exactly how those properties are affecting the sound, and it's relation with object orientation. </li>
 <li>Sometimes the physics modeling causes the speakers to drop through the floor and into the pits of hell...
 Just refresh the page. </li>
+<li>Need to include documentation.
+In the meantime, look at this demo as a resource. </li>
 </ul>